earthgecko/skyline/docs/ionosphere.rst

 the timeseries data set.
 A fingerprint or signature if you like, but understand that neither are perfect.
 This timeseries similarities comparison method is not perfect in the dynamic, operational arena, but it achieves the goal of being useful.
-However, it must be stated that it **can** be perfect, a |tsfresh| features profile sum is (about as) **perfect** as you can get at 0% difference.
-However using it with 100% perfection is not useful to learning and trying to profile the Active Brownian Motion (for want of a better way of explaining it).
+However, it must be stated that it **can** be almost perfect, a |tsfresh| features profile sum is (about as) **perfect** as you can get at 0% difference (there may be edge cases).
+However using it with 100% matching is not useful to learning and trying to profile something like the Active Brownian Motion (for want of a better way of explaining it).
 Lots of dynamic metrics/systems will exhibit a tendency to try an achieve Active Brownian Motion, not all but many and definitely at differing and some times multiple seasonalities.

 For a very good overview of Active Brownian Motion please see the @kempa-liehr description at